PrEP (Generic Truvada)

 You can order PrEP online from our UK-registered pharmacy, Prescription Doctor.

-Simply complete our short online consultation for one of our prescribers to review.
-If your order is approved before 3pm, our pharmacy will dispense and dispatch your item in discreet packaging the same day.
+Complete our brief online consultation, and one of our prescribers will review it.
+If your order is approved before 3pm on a weekday, our pharmacy will dispense and dispatch your item in discreet packaging the same day.

 Additional resources